-Primary hepatic lymphoma may often confound with other space-occupying liver lesions namely the hepatocellular carcinoma, hepatic adenoma, focal hyperplasia of the liver, and hepatic hemangioma.
-At times it is crucial for a hepatologist to address the rare possibility of PHL besides the common notably, the hepatocellular carcinoma while approaching the space-occupying lesions of the liver.
+Primary hepatic lymphoma may often confound with other space-occupying liver lesions, namely hepatocellular carcinoma, hepatic adenoma, focal hyperplasia of the liver, and hepatic hemangioma.
+At times a hepatologist must address the rare possibility of PHL besides the common notably, hepatocellular carcinoma while approaching the space-occupying lesions of the liver.

 In a large case series of over 69 patients with PHL, the prevalence of seropositive HBV infections was 20%; however, the majority of the patient population was from the western world.
 In contrast to this, one author reported only 4% of cases of PHL harboring HBV infection out of 90 individuals.
-The majority of the patient population was of Asian origin, which was then considered as an endemic region of HBV infection.
-Another study from China showed the presence of positive HBV surface antigen among 21/35 (60%) of Chinese patients.
-However, considering the high prevalence of HBsAg positivity of around 10% among the Chinese population suggests that the association of HBV with PHL may be coincidental rather directly involved in the causation of PHL.
-A common hepatotrophic virus such as HCV was positive among 6 of 28 (21%) of immune competent PHL patients.
-Most of these HCV infected patients have had a high-grade B-cell lymphoma.
+The majority of the patient population was of Asian origin, which was then considered an endemic region of HBV infection.
+Another study from China showed positive HBV surface antigen among 21/35 (60%) of Chinese patients.
+However, considering the high prevalence of HBsAg positivity of around 10% among the Chinese population suggests that the association of HBV with PHL may be coincidental rather than directly involved in the causation of PHL.
+A common hepatotrophic virus such as HCV was positive among 6 of 28 (21%) immune-competent PHL patients.
+Most of these HCV-infected patients have had a high-grade B-cell lymphoma.

-Despite a well established underlying pathophysiology in the pathogenesis of other forms of lymphoma; both non-Hodgkin and Hodgkin lymphoma, the pathophysiology underlying primary hepatic lymphoma is largely underdetermined.
-An exception to this is the association of primary hepatic lymphoma with some viruses, notably the hepatitis C virus (HCV) where the virus is thought to stimulate B cells which initially leads to polyclonal and then to monoclonal B cell expression.
+Despite well-established underlying pathophysiology in the pathogenesis of other forms of lymphoma, both non-Hodgkin and Hodgkin lymphoma, the pathophysiology underlying primary hepatic lymphoma is largely underdetermined.
+An exception to this is the association of primary hepatic lymphoma with some viruses, notably the hepatitis C virus (HCV), where the virus is thought to stimulate B cells which initially leads to polyclonal and then to monoclonal B cell expression.
 Hepatitis C virus has been proposed to cause translocation and hence overexpression of the anti-apoptotic factors, bcl2, and monoclonal IgH rearrangement.
-Additionally, HCV alters in the transcriptional regulation of genes like p21, p53, and H-ras by the viral core and/ or NS35 proteins.
-Similarly, hepatitis B virus infection is thought to produce B cell antigenic stimulation resulting in the monoclonal B cell proliferation.
+Additionally, HCV alters the transcriptional regulation of genes like p21, p53, and H-ras by the viral core and/ or NS35 proteins.
+Similarly, hepatitis B virus infection is thought to produce B cell antigenic stimulation resulting in monoclonal B cell proliferation.

 Radiologically, primary hepatic lymphoma can present in three forms:

-In one case series by Yang XW et al. demonstrated the prognosis of eight patients who have had surgical resection of the tumor.
+One case series by Yang X.W. et al. demonstrated the prognosis of eight patients who have had surgical resection of the tumor.
 They reported that out of eight patients, one patient did not survive due to the postoperative complication and died on the eighth postoperative day.
-The cumulative six months, 1-year, and 2-year survival rates were 77.8%, 66.7%, and 55.6% respectively, with a median survival of 23 months.
+The cumulative six months, 1-year, and 2-year survival rates were 77.8%, 66.7%, and 55.6%, respectively, with a median survival of 23 months.
 Only one patient remained alive and tumor-free after five years following tumor resection.
 Additionally, they also noted that postoperative chemotherapy was a significant prognostic factor for survival (P = 0.006).